ghammad/pyActigraphy/README.rst

 An online documentation of the package is also available `here <https://ghammad.github.io/pyActigraphy/index.html>`_.
 It contains `notebooks <https://ghammad.github.io/pyActigraphy/tutorials.html>`_ illustrating various functionalities of the package.

+Specific tutorials for the processing and the analysis of light exposure data with pyLight are also available.

 Installation
 ============